Skip to main content

 This configuration will use the Arbitrum RPC endpoint provided by SQD.

-database addon
+postgres addon

 deploy: